Boiler efficiency

 can lead to Sulphur dew point corrosion.
 Stack temperatures greater than 200°C indicates potential for recovery of waste heat.
 It also indicate the scaling of heat transfer/recovery equipment and hence the urgency of taking an early shut down for water/ flue side cleaning.

-2 Feed Water Preheating using Economiser
+2 Feed Water Preheating using Economizer for boiler efficiency

 Typically, the flue gases leaving a modern 3-pass shell boiler are at temperatures of 200 to 300 °C. Thus, there is a potential to recover heat from these gases.
-The flue gas exit temperature from a boiler is usually maintained at a minimum of 200 °C, so that the sulphur oxides in the flue gas do not condense and cause corrosion in heat transfer surfaces.
+The flue gas exit temperature from a boiler is usually maintained at a minimum of 200 °C, so that the Sulphur oxides in the flue gas do not condense and cause corrosion in heat transfer surfaces.
 When a clean fuel such as natural gas, LPG or gas oil is used, the economy of heat recovery must be worked out, as the flue gas temperature may be well below 200 °C.

 boiler efficiency